HackZy01/eos-compilation/README.md

   </picture>
 </p>

-This script doesnt't work on Fedora!
-It might not function properly on arch as it's a very outdated versiom
+The only supported version of this script currently is made for Debian use only

 # Note
 as of 11.07.2022 Elementary OS 7 Horus isn't recommended for daily usage yet

 # Tested on:
-- Debian based distros: Elementary OS Zorin OS 15 and Linux Mint
+- Debian based distros: Elementary OS, Zorin OS and Linux Mint

-# Update info
+# Arch?
-- I would love to do an arch based version, but I'm afraid it's not possible, many tries just errored out
+I'm afraid it's not possible

 # Running
-to run this sript do (terminal in the same directory as script):
+To make use of this script run (in the same directory as the script):

 ```
 sudo chmod +x compile_elementary.sh